-FSA Writes for Parents: How to Help Your 4th & 5th Grader
+FSA Writes for Parents: Help Your 4th & 5th Grader

 In Florida, students begin taking the Florida Standards Assessment (FSA) Writing test in fourth grade.
 The basic format of FSA Writes is the same in both fourth and fifth grades.
 Often parents associate writing tests with writing a narrative story, but in Florida, students are expected to write text-based essays.

 FSA Writes For Parents – here is what you should know.

 FSA Writes can be either an opinion or an informative topic.
 Students are given 1 – 4 nonfiction reading passages to analyze.
 Students need to use information from the texts to write an essay based on a given writing prompt.

 For example, students might be asked to write an opinion essay on school uniforms.
 Students would have to take a position for or against uniforms and support their choice with evidence from the reading.

 An informative prompt might be how animals adapt to their environment.
 Students would have to write an essay explaining different ways and support each way with evidence from the reading.

 In fourth grade, the total number of words for the texts falls between 100 – 900 words and the Lexile Level is between 740L – 940L.